 In this post we’re exploring another way to reach new audiences: offering models for download.

 Don’t forget to check out the other articles in the series too:

 You may have hundreds of digital assets gathering dust on your hard drive.
 Have you considered sharing some of those with fellow artists?
 It’s a great way to get a new audience here on Sketchfab now that we have a download option available.

 We have a dedicated gallery for downloadable content and people just LOVE finding models that they can use in their own projects.
-It is easy to find what you need: just select a category like game assets or vehicles.
+It is easy to find what you need: just select a category like characters or vehicles.
 We also have specialized sections like the NASA repository!

-Making a model available for download is easy: in the properties, enable the ‘Allow download’ switch.
+Making a model available for download is easy: in model Properties, enable the ‘Allow download’ switch.

 The default option, ‘CC Attribution’ means that people are free to use your work any way they like as long as they provide proper credit.
 Ideally, this includes a link back to your work as described by Creative Commons.
 Some artists ask for a backlink explicitly in the model description.

-Pro tip 2: If you’re uploading your models to Sketchfab in a ZIP file, you can add additional material to them!
+Pro tip 2: If you’re uploading your models to Sketchfab in a ZIP file, you can add additional materials to them!
 For example, you could add a PDF with information about your project.

 That’s it for this week—next week I’ll show you how you can engage with your fans on Sketchfab and in other communities!